BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easy-batch/new and planned/_index.md

 ### Planned functions for future versions
 - Implementation of new document types from purchase as well as service.

+### Version 2.1.0.0
+Improvements:
+ - Implementation of rety functionality for open tasks, which ran into an error.
+ - Navigation to the document from the list of open tasks.
+ - Error message now included as a text field in the table for open tasks.

 ### Version 2.0.0.0
 Improvements:
  - Implementation of background processing